waverLv/example/readme.txt

-git is a software
-git is a prefect tool
+git is a distributed controller software git is a free tool